stdevPavelmc/mailad/Features.md

 0. Install MailAD (see [INSTALL.md](INSTALL.md) file)
 0. Copy the folder /etc/mailad with all it's contents to the new server
 0. Adjust the vars on `/etc/mailad/mailad.conf` (hostname or so, you can fetch it from any backup file)
-0. Make a "force-provision" to install MailAD with the adjusted configs
+0. Make a "force-provision" to install MailAD with the adjusted configs.

 ## Painless upgrades